akulubala/laravel-socialite-api/README.md

 ##Laravel Socialite api
 This package is aim to retrive user data by access token when use OAuth2 Login, base on Laravel Socialite, useful for client side OAuth login

+---
+***notict**:

+From laravel 5.2 you don't need this package anymore, because SocialiteProviders support get user by token from 2.0

+---

 ##Install
     composer require ray-cheng/laravel-socialite-api